MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - **Connection Manager UX**: The user experience provides a more seamless experience when connecting to remote systems.
 For more information, see [Usability Improvements in the Visual Studio Connection Manager](https://devblogs.microsoft.com/cppblog/usability-improvements-in-the-visual-studio-connection-manager/).
 - **Pull request comments**: You can now view GitHub and Azure DevOps comments directly in your working file.
 Enable the feature flag, **Pull Request Comments** in **Options** > **Environment** > **Preview Features** and checkout the pull request branch to get started.
 - **AI-Generated Content**: GitHub Copilot can now draft pull request descriptions.
 Requires an active GitHub Copilot subscription.
 Try it out by clicking the **Add AI Generated Pull Request Description** sparkle pen icon within the **Create a Pull Request** window.
 - **Image Preview**: Hover over an image path to see a preview with size details.
-The size is capped to 500px wide and high.
+The size is capped to 500 px wide and high.
   :::image type="complex" source="media/hover-preview.png" alt-text="Screenshot of hover preview.":::
   The mouse is hovering over the line std::filesystem::path vs_logo_path = "../images/vs_logo.png".
-Underneath appears a preview of the Visual Studio logo and the information that it is 251 x 500 pixels and 13.65 KB in size.
+Underneath appears a preview of the Visual Studio logo and the information that it's 251 x 500 pixels and 13.65 KB in size.
   :::image-end:::
 - **Breakpoint/Tracepoint Creation**: You can now create conditional breakpoints or tracepoints directly from expressions in the source code from the right-click menu.
 This works on property or field names and values from autos, locals, watch windows, or DataTips.
 - **Attach to Process Dialog**: The functionality provided by the Attach to Process dialog is more user-friendly.
 You can now easily switch between tree and list views, organize processes better with collapsible sections, and select code types with a simplified combobox.
 Also, the "Select/Track Window" feature is now easier to use, allowing two-way tracking: selecting a process highlights its window, and clicking on a window selects its process.
-- **GitHub Copilot Integration**: We have unified the GitHub Copilot and Copilot Chat extensions and now ship them directly in Visual Studio.
+- **GitHub Copilot Integration**: GitHub Copilot and Copilot Chat extensions are now unified and now ship directly in Visual Studio.
 To install it, install the **GitHub Copilot** component in the **Visual Studio Installer**:
     :::image type="complex" source="media/github-copilot-install-option.png" alt-text="Screenshot of the Visual Studio Installer GitHub Copilot installation option." lightbox="media/github-copilot-install-option-expanded.png":::
     The Visual Studio installer is open to the Workloads tab.
 In the installation details pane, GitHub Copilot is shown as selected.
     :::image-end:::